Skip to content

 Layers need to dry in most cases and if you don’t want smudgy pages, you need to wait.

 As impatient as I am, I got myself a heat gun to solve this waiting issue.
 It helps a lot, but I still need to be patient and wait, because the heat gun isn’t always the best solution.
-Sometimes I don’t like how it crumples the wet page in a matter of seconds.
+Sometimes I don’t like how it crumples a wet page in a matter of seconds.
 But these things take practice.

 I also want to emphasize the importance of patience when it comes to developing your art skills.
 These things take time, especially if you’re just starting out, so don’t be judgmental about your art.

-When I first started I knew squat about composition, color wheels, face proportions, supplies, and media.
+When I first started I knew little about composition, color wheels, face proportions, supplies, and media.
 However, I just started from there, learned bits as I went, and after months of persistent experimentation and learning, I could say I was heading somewhere.

 Just tell yourself that you have the time and don’t pressure yourself to do things quickly and expect growth in a matter of days.
 Enjoy the ride and the experience you’re getting.

-Tip #2: Always focus on the process
+Tip 2: Always focus on the process

 I think this art journal tip is worth gold.
-I can’t remember if somebody had told me this or if I realized it myself, but nevertheless, it’s powerful and might change the way you look at your art.
+I can’t remember if somebody had told me this or if I realized it myself, but it’s powerful and might change the way you look at your art.

 What does this mean?